Ode to the Gallbladder

-Western medicine has no treatment for gallstones, except to remove the gallbladder entirely.
-In situations where the stones are very large, or there is danger of a rupture or emergency, then removal is completely necessary.
+Western medicine has no treatment for gallbladder stones, except to remove the gallbladder entirely.
+In situations where the stones are very large, or there is danger of a rupture or emergency, then removal is absolutely necessary.
 In other, less severe cases, most people don’t realize that they have other options.

 Removal of the gallbladder does not ensure that the pain will be completely gone, or that the patient will not experience bile reflux.
 And after gallbladder removal, fat digestion is never really optimal, as bile is no longer stored for when it is needed.
 Rather, it slowly drips into the small intestine as the liver produces it.
 While some people don’t have many symptoms associated with this, others do.
 I have had patients with chronic intestinal irritation as a result.